fecalcoin/e.coli/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC can be found on Freenode at #fecal-core-dev.
+Developer IRC can be found on Freenode at #fecalcoin.

 Testing
 -------